ClaudiaHu1/Date-Time-Picker-Test/README.md

 # apm-date-time-picker

-Px-Rangepicker enables setting a range of time using a calendar-based UI.
+apm-date-time-picker enables setting a range of time using a calendar-based UI.

 ## Overview